If successful, the Rosetta mission will be the first to orbit and land on a comet

-London (CNN) -- After a 10-year chase taking it billions of miles across the solar system, the Rosetta spacecraft is homing in on its close encounter with a comet.
+After a 10-year chase taking it billions of miles across the solar system, the Rosetta spacecraft made history Wednesday as it became the first probe to rendezvous with a comet on its journey around the sun.

 Pictures of the oddly-shaped rock have already been returned but on Wednesday scientists at the European Space Agency, which is leading the project, say they hope to see images from within about 75 miles as the probe carries out the last of its braking maneuvers.

-If successful, the mission will notch up a series of firsts.
-Rosetta will be the first spacecraft to orbit a comet on its journey around the sun, and in November mission controllers aim to place the robotic lander Philae on the surface -- something that has never been done before.
+The mission has now achieved the first of what it hopes will be a series of historic accomplishments.
+In November mission controllers aim to place the robotic lander Philae on the surface – something that has never been done before.

 Previous missions have performed comet fly-bys but Rosetta is different.
 This probe will follow the comet for more than a year, mapping and measuring how it changes as it is blasted by the sun’s energy.